One voice for the Office of Sheriff

 September 18-24, 2016 (deadline to apply is July 10, notification of acceptance into NSI will be sent by late July)

 You must be an NSA member to attend the NSI.
 If you are not an NSA member, click here to join now.

 Legacy of Leadership

 The National Sheriffs' Association (NSA), in concert with the National Institute of Corrections (NIC), boasts one of the nation's most respected training opportunities available for new sheriffs.
-Expenses, including travel, lodging, breakfast and dinner are paid by the NIC.
-The $750.00 registration fee paid to NSA has been suspended due to grant monies becoming available.
+Expenses, including travel, lodging, and meals are paid by the NIC.

 In essence, successful sheriffs have benefited from an awareness of the conflicting roles presented by social circumstances that impact the criminal justice system as a whole and the politics of the office.
 The NSI is a unique entity in this respect, existing to serve the specific needs of the office of sheriff, both on an individual basis and as an institution.
 In fact, every participant becomes an integral part in formulating, perpetuating, and elevating the institution of the office of sheriff.
 It is your input, your concerns, your issues and your successes that determine the direction and the strengths of the office of the sheriff nationwide.
 As a graduate of the NSI, you become a vital part of a national law enforcement entity that is, in reality, larger than any single "office of the sheriff."
 The resources and expertise of generations of successful law enforcement professionals are at your fingertips.
 The value of this concept can only be fully grasped when the need is felt first-hand.